vjovanov/actormig/actor-migration.md

 ### Step 4 - Removing the `act` Method

-In this section we describe how to remove the `act` method from `StashingActors` and how to change the methods used in the `StashingActor` to resemble Akka.
+In this section we describe how to remove the `act` method from `StashingActor`s and how to change the methods used in the `StashingActor` to resemble Akka.
 Since this step can be complex, it is recommended to do changes one actor at a time.
 In Scala, actor's behavior is defined by implementing the act method.
 Logically, an actor is a concurrent process which executes the body of its `act` method, and then terminates.
 In Akka, the behavior is defined by using a global message